Sorry, you need to enable JavaScript to visit this website.

 What is a 403(b) plan?

-A 403(b) plan is an employer-sponsored retirement plan that’s very similar to a 401(k) plan.
-The key difference is that 403(b) plans are offered by public schools, churches, and 501(c)(3) non-profit organizations.
+403(b) plan is an employer-sponsored retirement plan that’s very similar to a 401(k) plan.
+The key difference is that 403(b) plans can only be offered by public schools, churches, and 501(c)(3) non-profit organizations.
 The 403(b) plan was originally created in 1958, but it’s been expanded and adapted since then.

 401(k) plans have a lot in common relating to their tax advantages, contribution limits, and other features.
 They share important advantages and disadvantages.